 Overall: 8 x 18.9 cm (3 1/8 x 7 7/16 in.)

 Nancy F. and Joseph P. Keithley Collection Gift 2020.180

-This bowl dates from the Zhengde period, a time renowned for its production of high-quality imperial porcelains.
-Zhengde–marked bowls of this so-called imperial yellow type, of almost the same size and shape, are preserved in the National Palace Museum in Taipei and the Topkapi Saray, Istanbul, once the palace of the Ottoman sultans.
+Zhengde–marked bowls of this so-called imperial yellow type are also preserved in the National Palace Museum in Taipei and the Topkapi Saray, Istanbul, once the palace of the Ottoman sultans.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.